szymciem8/IoT-manager/README.md

 # IoT Manager

 ## General Info
-System that allows to control IoT devices through centrilized open-source system.
+Centralized system that allows for control of IoT devices.
+It can be accessed through a web application.

 ## Technologies